Fox Terrier and Jack Russell

 The Legacy of Reverend Jack Russell

 Whilst Fox Terriers had been pure-breeds for more than a century, Jack Russell Terriers continued working with the hound packs of England, bolting foxes.
 But towards the end of the 1900's, there was a movement against fox hunting as a sport.
-So Jack Russell Terrier enthusiasts began looking to develop these wonderful little working Terriers as a separate recognized pure breed.
+So by the middle of the 1900's, Jack Russell Terrier enthusiasts began looking to develop these wonderful working Terriers as a separate recognized pure breed.

 Jack Russell and Parson Russell Terriers Today